Life As a Sheriff or Deputy Sheriff

 - Verify that the proper legal charges have been made against law offenders.

-When polled, Sheriffs and Deputy Sheriffs say the following skills are most frequently used in their jobs:
+These are the skills Sheriffs and Deputy Sheriffs say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.